Leaving the company after the age of 58

 Be aware that you will receive a lump-sum payment from the vested benefits foundation and not a retirement pension.
 Check which option is better for you: retirement with comPlan or transferring your savings to the vested benefits foundation.

 Under certain circumstances, you can remain voluntarily insured with comPlan and request your retirement benefits at a later date.
-In addition, the benefits provided by comPlan in the event of disability or death remain insured to the previous extent.
+In addition, the benefits provided by comPlan in the event of disability or death remain insured.
 More on voluntary insurance